- About Us

 Solano County Water Agency

 Sprout Up: Environmental Education for the Next Generation

 Q: When should I start looking for an internship?

 A: There is no specific time when you should start looking for an internship but starting to look in sophomore or junior year is typical.
 Generally students obtain their internships in their junior or senior year.
-Please do not wait until your last year to begin looking for an internship as it may be harder to find one that you enjoy.
+Please do not wait until your last year to begin looking for an internship as it may be harder to find one that is relevant to your interests.

 Q: Does the course need to be ESP 192 or ESM 192 to count for the ESM major?

 A: Not necessarily.
 For example, if you are working with a professor in the Plant Sciences department you will most likely sign up for PLS 192 or if you are working with a professor in the Department of Wildlife, Fish, & Conservation Biology you will most likely sign up for WFC 192.